What are common symptoms of a toothache?

 Painful Intraoral Lesions

 Certain risk factors have been associated with each of these lesions, such as poor oral hygiene, age, tobacco use, and alcohol consumption, and some systemic conditions may have oral manifestations.
-There are some palliative treatments that can lessen the pain and duration of these lesions.
+There are some palliative treatments that can reduce the pain and duration of these lesions.